solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

 1. In the Lab08 folder, right-click the folder and select the **Open with Code** menu option.

-   > Alternatively, you can run a command prompt in your current directory and execute the `code .` command.
+   > Alternatively, you can run a terminal in your current directory and execute the `code .` command.

 1. In the explorer pane on the left, locate the **DataGenerator** folder and expand it.